camilla-menezes/camilla-menezes/README.md

 ### Welcome to my profile! 👋

-My name is Camilla Menezes, and I'm a bilingual Data Analyst student from Brazil.
+My name is Camilla Menezes, and I'm a bilingual Data Analyst from Brazil.

 ### About me: